OSGeo/gdal/gdal/doc/source/drivers/raster/epsilon.rst

 Epsilon - Wavelet compressed images
 ===================================

-Starting with GDAL 1.7.0, GDAL can read and write wavelet-compressed images through the Epsilon library.
-Starting with GDAL 1.9.0, epsilon 0.9.1 is required.
+GDAL can read and write wavelet-compressed images through the Epsilon library. epsilon 0.9.1 is required.

 The driver rely on the Open Source EPSILON library (dual LGPL/GPL licence v3).
 In its current state, the driver will only be able to read